ffix/airprint-docker/README.md

    be generated
 * `-e CUPSADMIN`: the CUPS admin user you want created
 * `-e CUPSPASSWORD`: the password for the CUPS admin user
-* `--device /dev/bus`: device mounted for interacting with USB printers
-* `--device /dev/usb`: device mounted for interacting with USB printers

 ## Using
 CUPS will be configurable at http://localhost:631 using the